matthiask/towel/docs/modelviews.rst

 ``deletion.Model`` only consists of a customized ``Model.delete`` method which does not delete the model under certain circumstances.
-See the :ref:`api-deletion` API documentation if you need to know more.
+See the :ref:`autogen-deletion` API documentation if you need to know more.

 Next, you have to override ``save_formsets``::